technomancy/leiningen/doc/TUTORIAL.md

     $ lein uberjar
     Cleaning up
-    Copying 3 files to /home/phil/src/leiningen/myproject/lib
+    Compiling my.stuff
+    Compilation succeeded.
-    Created ~/src/myproject/myproject-1.0.0.jar
+    Created /home/phil/src/leiningen/my-stuff/target/my-stuff-0.1.0-SNAPSHOT.jar
-    Including myproject-1.0.0-SNAPSHOT.jar
+    Including my-stuff-0.1.0-SNAPSHOT.jar
     Including lancet-1.0.0.jar
     Including clojure-1.2.0.jar
     Including lucene-core-3.0.2.jar
-    Created myproject-1.0.0-standalone.jar
+    Created my-stuff-0.1.0-standalone.jar

 This creates a single jar file that contains the contents of all your dependencies.
-Users can run it with a simple <tt>java</tt> invocation, or on some systems just by double-clicking the jar file.
+Users can run it with a simple `java` invocation, or on some systems just by double-clicking the jar file.

-    $ java -jar myproject-1.0.0-standalone.jar Hello world.
+    $ java -jar my-stuff-0.1.0-standalone.jar Hello world.
     Welcome to my project!
 These are your args: (Hello world.)

-You can run a regular (non-uber) jar with the <tt>java</tt>
-command-line tool, but that requires constructing the classpath yourself, so it's not a good solution for end-users.
+You can run a regular (non-uber) jar with the `java` command-line tool, but that requires constructing the classpath yourself, so it's not a good solution for end-users.

-Invoking "lein run" will launch your project's -main function as if from an uberjar, but without going through the packaging process.
-You can also specify an alternate namespace in which to look for -main with "lein run -m my.alternate.namespace ARG1 ARG2".
+Invoking `lein run` will launch your project's `-main` function as if from an uberjar, but without going through the packaging process.
+You can also specify an alternate namespace in which to look for `-main` with `lein run -m my.alternate.namespace ARG1 ARG2`.

-For long-running "lein run" processes, you may wish to use the trampoline task, which allows the Leiningen JVM process to exit before launching your project's JVM.
+For long-running `lein run` processes, you may wish to use the trampoline task, which allows the Leiningen JVM process to exit before launching your project's JVM.
 This can save memory:

-    $ lein trampoline run -m myproject.server 5000
+    $ lein trampoline run -m my-stuff.server 5000

 ### Shell Wrappers